Remote Monitoring And Control Market Size and Share

 Remote Monitoring And Control Market Analysis by Mordor Intelligence

-The remote monitoring and control market stands at USD 27.13 billion in 2025 and is projected to reach USD 35.13 billion by 2030, registering a 5.3% CAGR over the forecast period.
+The remote monitoring and control market size is expected to grow from USD 27.13 billion in 2025 to USD 28.55 billion in 2026 and is forecast to reach USD 36.85 billion by 2031 at 5.24% CAGR over 2026-2031.
 Growth reflects the convergence of operational technology and advanced connectivity, stricter carbon-tracking rules, and rising IIoT deployments that cut downtime and maintenance costs.
 [1]Environmental Protection Agency, “Revisions and Confidentiality Determinations for Data Elements Under the Greenhouse Gas Reporting Rule,” epa.gov Private 5G networks and edge-AI controllers now deliver real-time analytics in hazardous sites, trimming field visits and improving safety.
 Cloud-native SCADA platforms reduce capital outlay, while subscription pricing opens the technology to smaller operators.
 Oil and gas keeps the largest user share, but life-science facilities adopt remote monitoring rapidly to meet new FDA digital-device guidance.
 Regionally, North America leads on the strength of environmental regulations, whereas Asia-Pacific shows the fastest expansion thanks to automation investments and large infrastructure projects.

 Key Report Takeaways